bsayed/mars-rover/README.md

  - In this directory execute 'npm install' to install only one dependency used for testing, the mocha JS test framework.

 ## Running Tests:
  - Execute 'npm test' to run the tests.
-This repo assumes that the **node** binary is accessable in the current path.
+This repo assumes that the **node** binary is accessable from the current path.

 ## Running
  - Execute **'npm start'** to run the program with input from the command line, will have to issue Ctrl-D or Ctrl-C to finish typing.